ONE NORMALLY DOESN’T associate Russia with the 300-year-long “Indian Wars” of North America.

-While the English, French, Dutch and later Americans and even Mexicans all fought a variety of indigenous tribes of the New World, Russian colonists were also in contact with aboriginals in the Pacific North West throughout the 18th and early 19th centuries.
+While the English, French, Dutch and later Americans and Mexicans all array of indigenous New World tribes, Russian colonists also made contact with aboriginals in the Pacific North West throughout the 18th and early 19th centuries.
 These interactions were not always cordial.
 Case in point: the Tlingit War of 1802 to 1804.

-During the two-year war, troops from the Russian America Company and the Imperial Russian Navy, along with their Aleutian tribal allies, fought an intermittent conflict with several hundred warriors from the Tlingit Nation at New Archangel or what is now Sitka, Alaska.
+During the two-year conflict, troops from the Russian America Company and the Imperial Russian Navy, along with their Aleutian tribal allies, fought an intermittent campaign against several hundred warriors from the Tlingit Nation at New Archangel or what is now Sitka, Alaska.
 Located on Baranof Island in the archipelago that makes up the southern Alaska panhandle, the area had been chosen by the Tsar’s Alaska-based joint stock corporation as the site of a trading colony in 1799.

 Once the stockade was erected, tensions began to mount between the Russians and the local Tlingit clan known as the Kiks Adi.
-Anger among the warriors and chiefs grew as Russians colonists attracted the affections of several young Tlingit women.
-The whites also demanded that the natives swear allegiance to the Russian monarch.
-When the traders conscripted native men to work the outpost, the tensions finally boiled over.
+Anger among the warriors and chiefs grew as Russians colonists attracted the affections of many of the young Tlingit women.
+Worse, the whites demanded that the natives swear allegiance to the Russian monarch, Tsar Alexander I. When the traders conscripted native men to work the outpost, the tensions finally boiled over.

 In June of 1802, a war party of Tlingits struck at the Russian settlement at Sitka burning cabins, warehouses and dry-docks, massacring 150 Russians and Aleutian workers, and even capturing some of the families of the dead settlers.

-Two years later Baranov organized an expedition to reclaim the island.
+Two years later the governor organized an expedition to reclaim the island.
 In late September of 1804, the Russian warship Neva arrived in the area along with a flotilla of Aleut dugouts.

-The four-day battle that followed saw a Russian shore party comprised of 150 soldiers, sailors and company men along with 400 allied Aleuts attempt to storm the nearby Tlingit village.
-The settlement’s defensive palisade, which had been reinforced all summer in anticipation of just such a retaliation, was too strong.
-The natives also managed to lay down heavy fire with muskets acquired from British and French traders and even a cannon supplied by the Hudson’s Bay Company.
+The four-day battle that followed saw a Russian shore party comprised of 150 soldiers, sailors and company men attempt to storm the nearby Tlingit village.
+They were joined by 400 allied Aleuts.
+Unfortunately for the attackers, the settlement’s defensive palisade, which had been reinforced all summer in anticipation of just such a retaliation, was too strong.
+The Tlingits managed to lay down heavy fire with muskets acquired from British and French traders and even managed to get off a few shots from a cannon supplied to them by the Hudson’s Bay Company.
 The assault was a failure; 12 Russians were killed.

 The Tlingit sustained an unknown number of casualties in the attack and ended up calling for a truce.
 In the aftermath of the battle, the band evacuated the region altogether.
 They would return in the 1820s.